danieldrasdo/myStarterKit/README.md

 ##Install Packages

-After cloning the myStarterKit, `Terminal` into your project directory and run the following command to install all required node packages.\*<sup>1</sup>
+After cloning [myStarterKit](https://github.com/danieldrasdo/myStarterKit) to your computer, `Terminal` into your project directory and run the following command to install all required node packages.\*

 	npm install

+\* *You may need to use `sudo npm install`.
+Also, it may take a bit to install the devDependencies.*

 ##Start